I’m always looking for new and innovative ways to peddle my stories.

 Five editors answered with a resounding “No”.
 They’ve never used social media to find writers.

-Terri didn’t find the level of experience she was looking for, she says it’s unlikely she’ll use social media again for this purpose.
+Terri didn’t find the level of experience she was looking for, and says it’s unlikely she’ll use social media again for this purpose.

 Rob Hay, editor of Australian publication Triathlon & Multisport, posted for a photographer on a Facebook site and ended up hiring one.

 Anissa Olsson Jones, editor of Gorge Guide magazine, regularly uses social media to locate writers for her annual guidebook.
-“Social media”, she says, “as a means of locating writers is like a covert referral system.
+“Social media”, she says, “as a means of locating writers is like a covert referral system.“

 Carla Banning from Lost Treasure magazine says, “Email me with a pitch and include a writing sample or a link to your blog or other published work.”